50+ House Buying Tips

 No one home insurer's cheapest, so the key's bagging as many quotes as possible.
 To find the cheapest, combine the top comparisons listed in our Cheap Home Insurance guide.

-Thousands are affected each year by carbon monoxide, a poisonous gas that has no colour, taste or smell.
+Forty people die each year and hundreds more are admitted to A&E due to carbon monoxide, a poisonous gas that has no colour, taste or smell.

-Make sure you get a copy of the annual Gas Safety Certificate, which shows that all gas appliances have had a service by an engineer listed on the Gas Safe Register.
-If in doubt, get appliances checked before you move in.
+Before you move in, make sure you get a copy of the annual Gas Safety Certificate, which shows that all gas appliances have had a service by an engineer listed on the Gas Safe Register.

-Don't stick with the previous owners' energy supplier.
-Those on energy providers' standard tariffs can saving £100s a year by switching.
+As soon as you move into your new place you'll need to start paying for energy.
+It can be cheaper to switch rather than sticking with the previous owners' energy supplier.
+Those on energy providers' standard tariffs can save £100s a year by switching.

 You can still compare, even if you don't have previous bills from your new house.
-Just use tell our Cheap Energy Club some info about the new house and whether you're a high, medium or low user.
-It'll show the cheapest tariff for you and give up to £30 cashback.
+Just tell our Cheap Energy Club some info about the new house and whether you're a high, medium or low user.
+It'll show the cheapest tariff for you.

 This won't be 100% accurate as it makes some assumptions, but it will give you good options, likely to be far cheaper than the default standard tariff you'll be put on when you moved in.